-W.) The coach catcher is to be to either side of the player catcher.
+- W.) The coach catcher is to be to either side of the player catcher.
 A catcher will be in full catcher's gear.
-The catcher shall wear a NOCSAE approved head protector (with dual ear flaps), an approved mask with throat protector, a body chest protector, and softball shin guards.
-If a hockey-style NOCSAE approved catchers' helmet is used, a separate throat protector is not needed.

-X.) If a catcher is in the catcher's box and cleanly catches a foul ball, it is an OUT.
-If a catcher is in the catcher's box and cleanly catches a foul tip, it is a foul ball if 0 or 1 strikes.
-If there are 2 strikes, it is an out.

-Y.) The defensive team may have two coaches on the field, one down the 1st base foul line and the second one down the 3rd base foul line in foul territory.
-Must be 10 feet behind the bases.

-Z.) Bases will be 60' length in distance.
+The catcher shall wear a NOCSAE approved - head protector (with dual ear flaps), an approved mask with throat protector, a body chest protector, and softball shin guards.
+If a hockey-style NOCSAE approved catchers' helmet is used, a separate throat protector is not needed. - X.) If a catcher is in the catcher's box and cleanly catches a foul ball, it is an out.
+If a catcher is in the catcher's box and cleanly catches a foul tip, it is an out after the fifth pitch.
+If caught on the first through fourth pitch, it is a foul ball. - Y.) The defensive team may have two coaches on the field, one down the 1st base foul line and the second one down the 3rd base foul line in foul territory.
+Must be 10 feet behind the bases. - Z.) Bases will be 60' length in distance. - AA.)

-AA.)
 No DP/Flex allowed in 6U.
-Free substitution on defense.

-NOTE: 6u may play by league rules for local tournaments.
+Free substitution on defense. - AB.)
+There is no bunting in 6U.
+Any player who bunts while at bat will result in a dead ball strike. - NOTE: 6u may play by league rules for local tournaments.